fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### KubeConfig reference

-`spec.kubeConfig.secretRef.Name` is an optional field to specify the name of the secret containing a KubeConfig.
+`.spec.kubeConfig.secretRef.Name` is an optional field to specify the name of the secret containing a KubeConfig.
 If specified, objects will be applied, health-checked, pruned, and deleted for the default cluster specified in that KubeConfig instead of using the in-cluster ServiceAccount.